jasmine1569/web-test/README.md

 How to install yarn and laravel-mix

 ## Getting Started
-Welcome start by installing node_modules and creating a package.json.
+Welcome start by installing yarn and creating a package.json with yarn init.
 ```bash
 $ yarn install
 $ yarn init